* Translated by AI

 Ailish McCollgan approaching the finish line. /Photo=Reuters=NEWS1

-McCollgan said, "I was worried whether I could run the full 42.195km, but I couldn't give up after coming this far," conveying her desperate state of mind at the time.
-She also expressed frustration, saying, "I always wear the same shoes, but I don't understand why my foot reacted differently today."
+McCollgan said, "I worried whether I could run the full 42.195 kilometers, but I couldn't give up after coming this far," conveying her desperate state of mind at the time.
+She also expressed frustration, saying, "I've always worn these shoes, but I don't understand why my feet reacted differently today."

 McCollgan is preparing to compete in the upcoming Commonwealth Games in Glasgow in July.
 For now, she plans to monitor her recovery progress before deciding whether to participate.

 Meanwhile, in the men's division of this London Marathon, a new chapter in track and field history was written.
-Sabastian Sawe crossed the finish line with a time of 1 hour, 59 minutes, and 30 seconds, becoming the first person in human history to break the marathon "2-hour barrier."
+Sabastian Sawe crossed the finish line with a time of 1 hour, 59 minutes, and 30 seconds, becoming the first person in human history to break the marathon "two-hour barrier."

 Ailish McCollgan running despite her injury. /Photo=Reuters=NEWS1